 Proving Driver Liability in a New York Motorcycle Crash

-All licensed drivers in New York state must know and follow the state’s Department of Motor Vehicles (DMV) driver’s manual rules.
-Some different laws apply when driving in New York City, and drivers must know those laws, as well.
+All licensed drivers in New York must know and follow the state’s Department of Motor Vehicles (DMV) driver’s manual rules.
+Some laws apply when driving in New York City, and drivers must also know those laws.

 Drivers owe motorcyclists, pedestrians, and other drivers a duty of care.
 They must take reasonable measures to prevent causing an accident.
 When they fail to uphold this duty of care and accidental injuries and other losses result, a motorcycle accident lawyer with Hach & Rose, LLP can work to hold them accountable.

 There are several types of documents and evidence that a qualified attorney can use to show liability, including: